AdityaVashista30/Interactive-Dashboard-WebApp-using-Streamlit/README.md

 # Interactive-Dashboard-WebApp-using-Streamlit
-It is Web App to visualize data of tweets of people regarding various airline service providers
+It is Web App to visualize and understand data of tweets regarding various airline service providers

+The app is built using Streamlit python library for making the layout and to add functionality to app.

+Features of app:

+    1. Shows random tweet according to selectd sentiment (Positive, Neutral.
+Negative)
+    2. Visualization of number of tweets by sentiment as Bar Graph or Pie Chart 3.Visualization of tweets on the basis of the location they were tweeted from and time on map
+    4. Visualizing wordclouds based on tweets' sentiment
+    5. Breakdown of tweets sentiment wise based categorized by airlines (one to multiple selectedO)

+To run the app : Go to cmd and type: streamlit run app.py

+Prerequisites: Streamlit, wordcloud, plotyly,pandas and matplotlib.